DickingAround/StrongAI/README.txt

 * This will prove that it can be done without *strict* classes (still, need to know how many classes, just not which ones)

+How do we actually do back-prop?
+And is our use of sparse NNs going to work?
+Take a NN and work back into the weights of the things that lead in.
+I think it's actually fine to do it this way, but it'll be hard to think about with the transition, we'll need a clear diff.

 what could a weak AI solve for you?
 Financial management?
 There are many day-to-day problems.
 But a strong AI is going to have to learn and evolve to live on it's own.
 No teaching.
 Just independant learning
 .